-We have audited the non-statutory financial statements of REC Americas LLC (the "Company"), which comprise the statement of financial position as at 31 December 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the non-statutory financial statements, including a summary of significant accounting policies, as set out on pages 6 to 29.
+We have audited the non-statutory financial statements of REC Americas LLC (the "Company"), which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the non-statutory financial statements, including a summary of material accounting policy information, as set out on pages 5 to 26.

-In our opinion, the accompanying non-statutory financial statements of the Company for the year ended 31 December 2022 are prepared, in all material aspects, in accordance with the Company's significant accounting policies stated in Note 3 of the financial statements.
+In our opinion, the accompanying non-statutory financial statements of the Company for the year ended 31 December 2023 are prepared, in all material aspects, in accordance with the Company's material accounting policy information stated in Note 3 of the non-statutory financial statements.